-Before performing servicing or maintenance activities, employees must ensure that controls are responsive.
+Before performing servicing or maintenance activities, authorized employees must ensure that controls are responsive.
 They must always be able to shut down the machine, disconnect and isolate it from its energy source, and perform lockout/tagout without anything being amiss.
 Furthermore, the machine’s components should be inspected to ensure they’re intact and that other workers are positioned at a safe distance.
 Beginning a task without adequate testing can pose a great deal of danger.

 It’s also important for workers to always check for—and lock out—secondary sources of hazardous energy, such as pneumatic, hydraulic or spring-loaded parts that can release stored energy when workers least expect it.
 Verifying that all energy sources are locked out is vital.
 Controls should also be tested as part of the lockout/tagout process to ensure that the machine cannot be started.
 Additionally, if service or maintenance is being performed by more than one person, each worker should verify the lockout is complete and the machine cannot be started.

 Procedures not being followed